Alexander Wilson (English writer): First marriage and World War I

 Wilson enlisted in the Royal Naval Air Service in 1914, at the start of World War I, according to a reference in a War Office document which also indicated that he had crashed his aircraft.
 In 1915 he was commissioned as a second lieutenant in the Royal Army Service Corps, escorting motor transports and supplies to France.
 He sustained disabling injuries to his knee and shrapnel wounds to the left side of his body which led to his being invalided out of the Army in 1917, and for which he was awarded the Silver War Badge.

-In March 1916 Alec married his first wife, Gladys Ellen Kellaway (1896 – 1981), in Lyndhurst, Hampshire.
+In March 1916 Alec married his first wife, Gladys Ellen Kellaway (1896–1981), in Lyndhurst, Hampshire.
 He tried to reenlist in 1917, but due to his medical record was unsuccessful.
 He joined the merchant navy in 1919, serving as a purser – first on a Scottish shipping line, then on a requisitioned German liner, SS Prinzessin, which sailed from London to Vancouver via South Africa, China and Japan.
-While working on the Prinzessin, he was arrested and prosecuted in Vancouver in September 1919, a day after his father's death.
+While working on the Prinzessin, he was arrested and prosecuted, apparently for theft, in Vancouver in September 1919, a day after his father's death.
 He received a six-month sentence of hard labour at Oakalla Prison near Burnaby, British Columbia.

 From 1920 to 1925 Alec and Gladys managed a touring repertory theatre company and lived in Thame, eastern Oxfordshire.
 In his romantic comic novel The Magnificent Hobo (1935), a touring theatrical company moves from town to town.